July 2026 - July 2028

 Characteristics

-- The UI Hospitals & Clinics Administrative Fellowship Program is well-established, making the organization fully equipped to offer a rich and engaging experience
+• The UI Health Care Administrative Fellowship Program is well-established, making the organization fully equipped to offer a rich and engaging experience

-- Primary focus on the fellow’s assimilation of knowledge, development of attitude and philosophy toward the field, and further refinement of a management style
+• The primary focus is on the fellow’s assimilation of knowledge, cultivation of attitude and philosophy toward the field, and continued refinement of their management style.

 Term

-The UI Hospitals & Clinics Administrative Fellowship involves a one-year commitment with opportunity to extend to a second year upon mutual agreement of organization, preceptor, and fellow.
+The UI Health Care Administrative Fellowship is a 2-year commitment.
 Fellows will receive a competitive salary, plus generous benefits.

 Current Administrative Fellow